vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 In your favorite text editor*, create a new file called ``server.rb`` and paste the following into it, and save it.
 Replace the ``client_id`` and ``api_key`` with the OAuth Client ID and OAuth Client Secret of your Web Services SmartApp.

-\*(*If your favorite text editor is vim or emacs, then our hats off to you.
+\*(*If your favorite text editor is vim or emacs, then our hat's off to you.
 We're impressed - maybe even a bit intimidated.
 If your favorite editor is notepad, well... we're not as impressed, or intimidated. :@)*)

 .. code-block:: ruby